 B i o g r a p h y

 Scottish soprano Lucy Anderson was the Robertson Trust Emerging Artist with Scottish Opera for the 2018/19 season.
 Lucy is a graduate of the Opera Course at the Guildhall School of Music & Drama and competed her undergraduate studies at the Royal Conservatoire of Scotland.
 She is a Britten-Pears Young Artist and has received critical praise for the “lovely Straussian gleam” and “heartfelt conviction” of her singing.
 Competition successes include first prize in the Bampton Classical Opera Young Singers' Competition, finalist in the Wagner Society Competition at Wigmore Hall, finalist in the Bruce Millar Gulliver Prize and semi-finalist in the Hurn Court Opera and National Mozart Competitions.
 Lucy has received the Frances Collins Award, a Sir James Caird Travelling Scholarship, a Mary Gillespie Award, the Mary D Adams Scholarship and the Norma Greig French Song Prize.
-Lucy has been generously supported by the Robertson Trust, the Kathleen Trust, the Seary Trust and the Worshipful Company of Barbers.
+Lucy has been generously supported by the Hope Scott Trust, the Robertson Trust, the Kathleen Trust, the Seary Trust and the Worshipful Company of Barbers.

-Opera experience includes First Lady The Magic Flute, the Opera Highlights Spring Tour, Countess Ceprano Rigoletto (Scottish Opera); Blanche Dialogues des Carmélites, Magda The Consul, Lucia 1 & 2 The Long Christmas Dinner, The Countess of Dunmow A Dinner Engagement, title-role (cover) Iolanta, Proserpina (cover) The Tale of Januarie, Tigrane (cover) Radamisto (Guildhall School); Nella Gianni Schicchi (LSSO); Mrs Nolan The Medium (Grimeborn Festival) and Countess Almaviva The Marriage of Figaro (Edinburgh Festival Fringe).
-Roles in opera scenes include: Tatiana Eugene Onegin (BBCSO) Vitellia La clemenza di Tito (Scuola di belcanto, Urbania), Maria Maria Stuarda, Clorinda La Cenerentola, Natasha War and Peace, Virtù Lincoranazione di Poppea, Mrs Julian Owen Wingrave, Blue Fairy The Adventures of Pinocchio, Micaëla Carmen, title-role Armide and Fiordiligi Così fan tutte (Guildhall School).
-Chorus appearances include Lakmé, Aida, L'amore dei tre Re, La bohème, Iris and The Queen of Spades (Opera Holland Park).
+Work in opera includes First Lady The Magic Flute, the Opera Highlights Spring Tour, Countess Ceprano Rigoletto (Scottish Opera); Blanche Dialogues des Carmélites, Magda The Consul, Lucia 1 & 2 The Long Christmas Dinner, Lady Dunmow A Dinner Engagement, title-role (cover) Iolanta, Proserpina (cover) The Tale of Januarie, Tigrane (cover) Radamisto (Guildhall School); Nella Gianni Schicchi (LSSO); Mrs Nolan The Medium (Grimeborn Festival) and Countess Almaviva The Marriage of Figaro (Edinburgh Festival Fringe).
+Roles in opera scenes include: Tatyana Eugene Onegin (BBCSO) Vitellia La clemenza di Tito (Scuola di belcanto, Urbania), Maria Maria Stuarda, Clorinda La Cenerentola, Natasha War and Peace, Virtù Lincoranazione di Poppea, Mrs Julian Owen Wingrave, Blue Fairy The Adventures of Pinocchio, Micaëla Carmen, title-role Armide and Fiordiligi Così fan tutte (Guildhall School).
+Lucy works regularly with Opera Holland Park, having appeared in the chorus of several productions and working as part of the company's OHP Inspire outreach programme.

 Blanche, Dialogues des Carmélites © Clive Barda/Guildhall School